svmiller/stevetemplates/README.md

     at that journal.
 I have not had the occasion to submit there again.
   - [**Steve’s First Article/Manuscript
     Template**](http://svmiller.com/blog/2016/02/svm-r-markdown-manuscript/):
-    This is my first article/manuscript template and I made it around 2016.
-I include this as a legacy.
-I used to use these quite often for my manuscripts, though I switched to another template (also included in this package).
+    This is my first article/manuscript template and I made over five years ago.
+I used this template quite often for my manuscripts, but I switched to another template (also included in this package).
+It’s here as a legacy addition.
 I don’t intend to offer much support for this template anymore, but it has lots of goodies (e.g. appendix support, suppressing title pages, etc.).
 You can call it in the YAML with `stevetemplates::article`.